-- A. No individual will be denied EMS care on the basis of age, sex, race, creed, color, origin, economic status, language, sexual preference, disease, or injury. - B. Individuals determined by EMS personnel to meet the definition of a person according to this policy do not require EMS care. - C. A Patient Care Report (PCR) shall be completed on all patient contacts.
+- A. No individual will be denied EMS care on the basis of age, sex, race, creed, color, origin, economic status, language, sexual preference, disease, or injury. - B. Any individuals determined by EMS personnel to have a complaint suggestive of an illness/injury or have suffered a mechanism reasonably likely to cause injury, requests evaluation of an illness/injury, and/or in the judgment of EMS personnel, demonstrates a known or suspected illness/injury that requires EMS care shall have a PCR completed. meet the definition of a person according to this policy do not require EMS care - C. A Patient Care Report (PCR) shall be completed on all patient contacts.
 The PCR shall document all assessment and care rendered to the patient by all out of hospital providers and all refusals of assessment, care and/or transport. - D. Patient assessment and refusal of EMS care shall be performed by Advanced Life Support (ALS) personnel whenever possible.
-Basic Life Support (BLS) personnel may only complete the refusal of EMS care procedures if ALS personnel are not on scene and do not meet criteria as listed under Procedure A (4).
+Basic Life Support (BLS) personnel may enly complete the patient initiated refusal of EMS care procedures if ALS personnel are not on scene OR and do not meet criteria as listed under Procedure A (4) in the judgment of the BLS personnel does not require an ALS assessment and/or treatment.
 BLS personnel shall not continue ALS personnel to scene for the sole purpose of completing the refusal of EMS care documentation. - E. A patient, or patient representative acting on behalf of the patient, may decline all or part of EMS care if all the following actions have taken place: - 1.
 EMS personnel have provided the patient/patient representative enough information about the decision they are making so that there is informed consent. - 2.
 EMS personnel are satisfied that the patient/patient representative is competent and has understood the risk and options concerning their decision. - 3.
-EMS personnel have involved law enforcement and/or the base hospital in situations required by this policy. - F. The patient/patient representative must sign an appropriate release developed by the provider stating that emergency evaluation has been rendered, transportation offered, and that the patient chooses an alternative evaluation plan. - G. Patients with Physician Orders for Life Sustaining Treatment (POLST) form indicating no transport may decline transportation, as per policy PD# 2085 - Do not Resuscitate (DNR).
+EMS personnel have involved law enforcement and/or the base hospital in situations required by this policy. - F. The patient/patient representative must sign an appropriate release developed by the provider stating that emergency evaluation has been rendered, transportation offered, and that the patient chooses an alternative evaluation plan. - G. Patients with Physician Orders for Life Sustaining Treatment (POLST) form indicating no transport may decline transportation, as per policy PD# 2085 Do not Resuscitate (DNR).